kinecosystem/kin-website-docs/docs/how-it-works.md

 * Sending Kin (between users or between app and users) The Kin SDK provides many other functionalities but the two listed above are both necessary and sufficient for operation.
 ### Accounts
 Accounts (sometimes referred to as wallets) are objects that allow their owners to store and manage funds (Kin) and to perform various Kin transactions.
-There are two basic types of Kin accounts - [local (client) account](https://docs.kin.org/terms-and-concepts#account-local-client) and [blockchain account](https://docs.kin.org/terms-and-concepts#account-blockchain).
-Each fully functioning local account has a corresponding blockchain account.
+There are two basic types of Kin accounts - [local (client) account](https://docs.kin.org/terms-and-concepts#account-local-client) and [blockchain account](https://docs.kin.org/terms-and-concepts#account-blockchain). **Each fully functioning local account has a corresponding blockchain account.**
 #### How Accounts Work
 User accounts work in pairs.
 Every user has a local account created on the client app (i.e., on the user's device) and a corresponding blockchain account.
 When created, the local account receives a unique identifier – a keypair (private key + public key).

 The public key of the keypair is also a unique identifier and the address of the corresponding account on the blockchain.

 The roles of the above accounts are as follows:
-* The local account enables its owner to build transactions, to sign them and to send them to the blockchain to be processed (after authentication).
+* The local account enables its owner to build transactions, to sign them and to send them to the blockchain to be processed.
-* The blockchain account authenticates transactions sent from the local account (see more on that in section Transaction Security) before they can be processed by the blockchain.
+* The blockchain account authenticates transactions sent from the local account (see more on that in section [Transaction Security](https://docs.kin.org/how-it-works#transaction-security)) before they can be processed by the blockchain.
 In addition, the blockchain account holds the Kin balance and has access to the account data stored in the blockchain database (e.g., transaction log).

-There are two other types of Kin accounts, intended for technical purposes:
+There is another type of Kin account, intended for technical purposes - operational account.
-* Operational account
 This account signs Create Account transactions, whitelist Send Kin transactions and stores Kin for paying rewards to users.
 Just like user accounts, this account has its own keypair, stored on the developer’s backend server.
-* Cold-storage account
-This account is used for storing large amounts of Kin offline, receiving KRE rewards and replenishing the operational account.

 Just like user accounts, each of these accounts has its own keypair, stored on the developer’s backend server.
 ### Creating an Account